MooersLab/EasyPyMOL/README.md

 --------------------------------------------------------------------------------
 #### Quick start instructions for PyMOL beginners

-Copy script from [this link](https://github.com/MooersLab/EasyPyMOL/blob/master/roundview.py) after changing view to "RAW" and paste into a plain text file (NOT a doc, docx, or rtf file).
+Copy script from [this link](https://github.com/MooersLab/EasyPyMOL/blob/master/roundview.py) after clicking on "RAW" in the upper right corner and paste into a plain text file (NOT a doc, docx, or rtf file).
 Name the script [`roundview.py`](./roundview.py).
-Save to home directory.
+Save to your home directory (e.g., /Users/<username> or /home/<username> or C:\Users\<username>.
 Start PyMOL.
 Check that PyMOL's current directory is in the home directory with the pwd command.
 Check for presence of roundview.py with "ls *.py".

 ```shell
 ls *.py